mafie1/mafie1/README.md

     - I wrote my Bachelor thesis on CNNs and instance segmentation at the [Heidelberg Collaboratory for Image Processing](https://hci.iwr.uni-heidelberg.de) under the supervision of Prof. Dr. Fred Hamprecht
     - I am currently writing my Master thesis on Video Generation using Flow Matching in the [Computer Vision & Learning group](https://ommer-lab.com/people/ommer/) at LMU under the direction of Proj.
 Björn Ommer

-Feel free to connect with me on [LinkedIn page](https://linkedin.com/in/luisa-neubauer)
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/luisa-neubauer)

 ---